 Leith – Edinburgh’s Port

 , a Michelin star restaurant in an old whisky warehouse.
-But there is also local favourites like Tapa
+But there are also local favourites like

 .
 Formally the Queen’s floating royal residence, the 412ft yacht is now a museum and open to the public.
 One of Edinburgh’s most popular attractions, so this really is worth a visit.